Crossroads Mall (Waterloo, Iowa)

-Crossroads Center is a shopping mall located in Waterloo, Iowa, United States.
+Crossroads Center was a shopping mall located in Waterloo, Iowa, United States.
 It was built in 1970 as one of the first malls in Iowa.
 It has five vacant anchors formerly occupied by Sears, Dillard's, Gordmans, Younkers, and At Home.
-It is owned by Namdar Realty Group.
+It is owned by ATI Group.
 It is located in the heart of a retail hub that includes a 12 screen theater, Best Buy, Super Target (opened 2000), Walmart, Barnes & Noble, and many other national tenants.
 The mall is located near the interchange of Interstate 380 and U.S. Highway 20.

 History

 Crossroads Center Inc. announced plans for the mall in 1967, along with two other malls of the same name: one in St. Cloud, Minnesota and one in Fort Dodge, Iowa.

 The Sears anchor store opened first, on March 24, 1969.
 The mall itself opened one year later, in March 1970, as both the only two-story mall and the first enclosed mall in Iowa.
 The JCPenney anchor store opened along with the mall, as did Black's department store.
 Black's became Donaldson's in 1978 and then Carson Pirie Scott in 1987.
 The store closed on September 30, 1989.

 The upper level of the JCPenney anchor store was converted to a Herberger's anchor store in 1989.
 In 1991, Sears rented a 57,000 sq ft portion of its anchor store to become a Phar-Mor pharmacy.
 In 1993, 1/2 Price Store (later renamed Gordmans) took over that space.
 Herberger's was renamed Younkers in 1997.
 The mall was renovated in 1997 at a cost of $4 million.
 At the same time, Dillard's constructed a new 155,000 sq ft anchor store connected to the mall, at a cost of $20 million, rather than leasing space.
 The Dillard's anchor store opened on August 13, 1997.
 All 1/2 Price Store locations were renamed Gordmans in 2000.